antonielgomes/dpMDNM/PDIM/README.md

 ```
 ./PDIM -p 10 -d 3 -c 10 -t 0.001 -m classical -o n -s exp
 ```
 In this example, 10 points (-p, integer) are distributed in a sphere of 3 dimensions (-d, integer).
 10 minimization cycles (-c, integer) are performed, with a tolerance energy (-t, float) of 0.001 per cycle.
 The classical minimization algorithm (-m, string) is used, without outputting every minimization step (-o, string).
-The expoent s is incremented (-s, string) by a power of 2 after every minimization cycle.
+The exponent s is incremented (-s, string) by a power of 2 after every minimization cycle.

 PDIM generates `start.txt` and `points.txt` files, which correspond to the initial and final sets of points, respectively.

 During minimization, the following variables are printed in every step:
-- Mdist: minimal euclidean distance of the system
+- Mdist: minimal Euclidean distance of the system
 - Mangle: minimal angle of the system
 - Energy: energy of the system